-• The Legislature to develop and sustain plans to identify, prevent, reduce and eliminate invasive species in Michigan.

-Collaborative action by the federal government and Great Lakes states to prevent further entry of invasive species into the Great Lakes (e.g., Asian Carp).
+- The development of sustainable plans to identify, prevent, reduce and eliminate invasive species in Michigan. - Collaborative action by the federal government and Great Lakes states to prevent further entry of invasive species into the Great Lakes (e.g., Asian Carp).